graphql/graphql-over-http/rfcs/PersistedOperations.md

 When sending the persisted operation we will potentially be violating the current Request parameters where we say that `query` is a _required_ property.
 The proposal here is to add an additional _optional_ property `documentId` which has to be present when `query` isn't.
-We disallow neither `documentId` and `query` being absent when performing a GraphQL Request.
+We disallow both `documentId` and `query` being absent when performing a GraphQL Request.

 The `documentId` would be the hashed representation of the stringified GraphQL document.